 BISP also encourages its students to perform, create, and play.
 Music, art, and drama are an important part of the curriculum until the end of year 9, and then they are offered at IGCSE and IBDP level.

 “We insist that drama is as important as maths, history, science, business or any other subject.”

 This passion is reflected in the school’s offering of private music tuition, after school activities, regular Arts Showcase concerts, school productions, plays and art exhibitions, Artist in Residence Week, and excursions including the annual Bangkok art trip.
 The school goes the extra mile by bringing in drama interns from the London Academy of Music and Dramatic Art (LAMDA) and the Paris Academy of Theatre.
 It also offers externally assessed programmes by LAMDA, and an in-house Rock School exam.

 BISP’s Aspirational Curriculum

 BISP’s Aspirational Curriculum is not restricted to sport.
-The BISP Art & Design Academy is for students who have a passion for art; the BISP Business Academy aims to inspire “business-minded young people to dream big and achieve their potential”; and the BISP STEM Academy sees students from Years 7-13 work on projects including robotics, drones and micro-farming.
+The BISP Art & Design Academy is for students who have a passion for art; the BISP Business Academy aims to inspire “business-minded young people to dream big and achieve their potential”; and the BISP STEM Academy sees students from Years 7 to 13 work on projects including robotics, drones, and micro-farming.